openstack-archive/kloudbuster/doc/source/architecture.rst

 .. image:: images/kb-http-east-west.png

-The KloudBuster App typically runs outside the cloud under test on any server that has a python interpreter (Macbook, Linux workstation...) with the requirement to have access to the OpenStack API of the cloud under test.
+The KloudBuster App typically runs outside the cloud under test on any server that has a python interpreter (MacBook, Linux workstation...) with the requirement to have access to the OpenStack API of the cloud under test.

 The KloudBuster app basically reads the requested scale config (which contains